Laurence Street: Death and legacy

-Street died on 21 June 2018 and had a state funeral at the Sydney Opera House in July 2018.
-In an elegy before 700, Australian Prime Minister Malcolm Turnbull spoke of his mentor: "As a barrister, he was as eloquent as he was erudite, as formidable as he was fashionable […] Laurence had movie star good looks coupled with a charisma, charm and intellect, a humility, a humanity that swept all before him […] His nickname, 'Lorenzo the Magnificent', was well earned."
-Turnbull recalled how Street had provided a reference for him to attain a Rhodes Scholarship.
-Chief Justice of New South Wales Tom Bathurst remembered him as "one of the outstanding jurists of the 20th century."
+Street died on 21 June 2018, and he had a state funeral at the Sydney Opera House Concert Hall in July 2018.
+In a eulogy before 700 attendees, the incumbent Prime Minister of Australia at the time, Malcolm Turnbull, recalled that it was Street who provided his reference to enter the University of Oxford as a Rhodes Scholar, and he spoke of his mentor: "As a barrister, he was as eloquent as he was erudite, as formidable as he was fashionable […] Laurence had movie star good looks coupled with a charisma, charm and intellect, a humility, a humanity that swept all before him […] His nickname, 'Lorenzo the Magnificent', was well earned."
+The incumbent Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales at the time, Tom Bathurst, remembered him as "one of the outstanding jurists of the 20th century."